-Greater international engagement has also lifted the profile of SSI initiatives like Ignite®.
-After several positive engagements with the Canadian government, Ignite® has now been licensed and implemented in Vancouver (see page 21).
+Greater international engagement has also lifted the profile of SSI initiatives like Ignite[®].
+After several positive engagements with the Canadian government, Ignite[®] has now been licensed and implemented in Vancouver (see page 21).
 It is humbling to think that an initiative we developed and funded from scratch is now changing lives on the other side of the world.
-I am particularly grateful to Ignite®'s Global Manager Dina Petrakis, who spent close to six months in Canada to get this initiative up and running.
+I am particularly grateful to Ignite[®]'s Global Manager Dina Petrakis, who spent close to six months in Canada to get this initiative up and running.

 Since the conclusion of the financial year, my focus has been the implementation of our new 2023 Master Plan (see page 32).
 As part of an integrated approach to strategy development, SSI Executive General Manager Peter Zographakis is also leading a number of organisation-wide strategies to better position SSI in areas including employment, disability and regional settlement.
-Peter's team will continue to pursue new growth opportunities via the creation and addition of innovative revenue-generating social businesses and programs such as the commercialisation of our unique Diversity Training program (see page 23) and expansion of Ignite®.
+Peter's team will continue to pursue new growth opportunities via the creation and addition of innovative revenue-generating social businesses and programs such as the commercialisation of our unique Diversity Training program (see page 23) and expansion of Ignite[®].

 Our changing external landscape influences this direction.
-For example, increasingly we are seeing regional settlement presented as the answer to Australia's congested cities and a must-have in any conversation on population planning.
+For example, increasingly we are seeing regional settlement presented as the answer to Australia's congested cities and a must-have in any 'It is humbling to think that an initiative we developed and funded from scratch is now changing lives on the other side of the world."

+conversation on population planning.
 SSI is well positioned to make a contribution to future regional migration, building on our success in Armidale (see page 17) and the rejuvenation of the Coffs Harbour area.
 Regional settlement is something we know we do well, so we are prioritising this as a business strategy and looking at a wide range of opportunities for migrants to successfully settle in regional areas.

 One of my personal highlights from FY2018-19 was SSI's decision to embark on a journey of reconciliation.
-During the year, we began developing our first Reconciliation Action Plan (RAP), and we anticipate submitting this plan during
+During the year, we began developing our first Reconciliation Action Plan (RAP), and we anticipate submitting this plan during FY2019-20.

-FY2019-20.
 I believe that growing our engagement with, and understanding of, Australia's First Nations cultures is a shared privilege.
 By connecting with people from different walks of life, we have the opportunity to see that there are no gaps between Indigenous and non-Indigenous communities - just people, coming together to respect, accept and trust each other.